 Is Resume Annex more expensive than Job Hero?

-Resume Annex Pro is $24 per month compared to Job Hero's $19 per month, so yes, it costs a bit more.
-However, Resume Annex includes a 7-day free trial on Pro, and its free tier offers a meaningful ATS score with no signup required.
+Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year) compared to Job Hero's $19 per month, so yes, it costs a bit more.
+However, Resume Annex includes a 30-day money-back guarantee on Pro, and its free tier offers a meaningful callback score with no signup required.
 If you're evaluating purely on price, Job Hero is cheaper.
 If you're evaluating on what you get per dollar — job discovery, AI resume rewriting, interview prep, and career intelligence together — the gap narrows considerably.

 Can I use Resume Annex and Job Hero together?